Sangvor National Park

 Religious Pilgrimage Sites

 The most well-known religious site here is Hazrati Burkhi Vali (Google Maps pin), a mausoleum that attracts pilgrims from the nearby region.
 Before the communist destruction of this religious site and the village nearby (whose existence was supported by pilgrims), Hazrati Burkh was far more famous and well-visited than now.
 The current revival is small and with low numbers.
 The village was never rebuilt, but there is a mullah and a cook/host here for the high season in late summer and early fall.
 Non-Muslims are welcome to visit if dressed appropriately, and the mausoleum is the start of a nice hike (see above).
 A second smaller site is Khoja Aloviddini Guldasta (Google Maps pin).
 Khoja Aloviddin has a spring and a grotto attended to by a mullah.
 Again, non-Muslims are welcome to visit if dressed appropriately.
 Both of these site exist by donation.
 Visitors should tip.
+Note that you need a 4-wheel drive with high clearance to make it to the shrine.
 Photos below: Hazrati Burkh and then Khoja Aloviddin below.

 Exploring